craws/OpenAtlas/sphinx/source/faq.rst

 usually called **Case study**, which can be:

 * attached to multiple classes (probably most of them)
-* configured to multiple use so that e.g. a place can be part of multiple case studies
+* set to **multiple** use so that e.g. a place can be part of multiple case studies
-* configured to be required so that users don't forget to enter it
+* set to **required** so that users don't forget to enter it

-Later on, e.g. when running analyses or developing a presentation site for one case study, this type can be used to separate the data again via the :doc:`/technical/api`.
+Later on, e.g. when running analyses or developing a presentation site for one case study, this type can be used to separate the data via the :doc:`/technical/api`.

 How does data access work